joaomilho/what-is-programming-curry-on/README.md

 ## 1. Programming and philosophy

-First of all, let me clarify a certain way I think philosophy can contribute to Computer Science.
 There are many ways in which philosophy and Computer Science already intersect, specially in the philosophy of mind slash artificial intelligence world, but also tangentially on, say, computer ethics.
 But in this presentation I will be focusing on another way.
 I'll lay out this way using a citation from Timothy Colburn:

 > …computer science is ripe for the good old-fashioned analysis that philosophy can provide for any science.
 Thus, a perfectly reasonable role of philosophy is to attempt to place computer science within the broad spectrum of inquiry that constitutes science.
 The concern here is to deal with the inevitable identity crises that crop up in the self-image of any adolescent, which computer science certainly is.
 Philosophy should address questions like: What is the relation between mathematics and computer science?
 Is there a sense in which computer science is experimental science? … What are the ontological implications of computer science concepts?
 >